 With expertise in the areas of trademark, copyright, false advertising and products liability, she focuses on companies within the technology, consumer goods and pharmaceutical industries.

-Lisa has been recognized as one of the "Top 250 Women in IP" and has received accolades from American Lawyer, Managing Intellectual Property, Benchmark and New York Times Magazine.
+Lisa has been recognized as one of the "Top 250 Women in IP" by Managing Intellectual Property and has received accolades from American Lawyer, Benchmark Litigation, The Legal 500 USA and New York Times Magazine with World Trademark Review 1000 noting that Lisa “marries a rich comprehension of IP law with a gift for connecting with people, making full use of each advantage in the courtroom.”

 Products Liability and Consumer Class Action